rocket-pool/old.docs.rocketpool.net/src/guides/node/native.md

 Specifically, you want to save the `beacon-chain-xxx` and `validator-xxx` binaries the release page archive into `/srv/prysm/` (and optionally, rename them to `beacon-chain` and `validator` - the rest of the guide will assume you have done this).

+::: warning NOTE
-Also, Prysm needs the Prater `genesis.ssz` to function correctly.
+If you want to run on the **Prater testnet**, you will need Prater's `genesis.ssz` file to function correctly.
 Download it like this:

 ```